 (#9831)The value in the TID Aggregation Limit subfield in Trigger frame is less than or equal to MT + 1, where MT is the value indicated in the Multi-TID Aggregation Support subfield subfield(#12379) in the HE MAC Capabilities Information field in the HE Capabilities element transmitted by the AP that is the intended receiver of the User Info field.(#9264, #9832) (#8025)

-(#13084).
+The No Further Scheduled RU subfield is set to 1 to indicate that scheduled RUs are not allocated for the STA for which the User Info field is intended in subsequent Trigger frames that are sent before either the end of the current TWT SP or the end of the current TXOP in the case of no TWT SP (#13084).

 The Preferred AC subfield indicates the lowest AC that is recommended for aggregation of MPDUs in the A-MPDU contained in the HE TB PPDU sent as a response to the Trigger frame.
 The encoding of the Preferred AC subfield as defined in Table 9-136 (ACI-to-AC encoding).(#11917)

 27.7.5 Power save operation during TWT SPs